Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 The inner child represents the emotional memory and unmet needs from your early years.
 It shapes how you interpret situations, react emotionally, and build relationships.

 Your inner child is not imaginary.
-It is a psychological imprint.
+It is a psychological imprint of your upbringing.

 When something triggers you today, your mind doesn’t just see the present.
 It compares it to past emotional experiences.
 If those experiences involved neglect, fear, or rejection, your brain reacts as if it’s happening again.